visiontrail/LanguageLearning/English/Vocabulary-Building/Animal-Hard.md

 ## Jungle & Rainforest Animals / 丛林和雨林动物

-### Elephant / 大象
-"This is an elephant!
-Elephants are the biggest land animals.
-They have long trunks and big ears!"

 ### Leopard / 豹子
 "This is a leopard!
 Leopards have spots and climb trees.
 They are quiet hunters!"

-### Tiger / 老虎
-"This is a tiger!
-Tigers have orange fur with black stripes.
-They are strong and quiet hunters!"

 ### Orangutan / 猩猩
 "This is an orangutan!
 Orangutans are gentle and live in trees.
 They have long arms and orange fur!"

-### Monkey / 猴子
-"This is a monkey!
-Monkeys are smart and love to swing in trees and eat bananas!"

 ### Baboon / 狒狒
 "This is a baboon!
 Baboons have strong arms and big teeth.
 They live in groups and love to play!"